Facts

 Progression of Sensory Development

-Alongside eye opening, puppies begin to develop their hearing and sense of smell.
-These sensory advancements are crucial for their interaction with the environment and socialization with their littermates and humans.
+Together with eye opening, puppies start to develop their sense of smell and hearing.
+These sensory developments are important to their interaction with the world and socialization with their littermates and humans.

 Changes in Eye Color and Night Vision

-Eye color in puppies often starts as a milky blue and gradually changes to their permanent color over several weeks.
-This transformation is part of their natural development, enhancing their visual acuity and night vision capabilities.
+The puppies usually have a milky blue eye color that will change to permanent color within a few weeks.
+This is their natural course of development, which increases their visual acuity and night vision.

 Tips for Supporting Your Puppy’s Health and Socialization